 Since we are the best experts on our needs, we need to show the solutions we want, need to be in charge of our lives, think and speak for ourselves – just as everybody else.

 To this end we must support and learn from each other to make changes in our own lives as well as organize ourselves and work for changes that lead to the legal protection of our human and civil rights.
+We at DAC NW recognize that systemic racism and personal biases still exist.
+We support people of color with disabilities and both commit to and call for more equitable practices, increased advocacy, and support services.

 “I’m so impressed by all that DAC does.
 Lots of great work going on.” – Kathy Hauser Emtman, PCCOA